derekcat/videolooper-raspbian/README.md

 #Installation

 ##Grab 'n Go
-Copy the [prebuilt img](http://timschwartz.org/downloads/2016-05-10-raspbian-jessie-lite-video-looper.img.zip) to a micro SD card.
+Copy the [prebuilt img](http://timschwartz.org/downloads/2016-05-10-raspbian-jessie-lite-video-looper.img.zip) to a micro SD card using [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/).
 The img was setup using the steps below and `2016-05-10-raspbian-jessie-lite` was used as the base raspbian image.

 ##Roll Your Own
 Start with a [raspbian img](https://www.raspberrypi.org/downloads/raspbian/), install it on the pi, and follow the steps below to install the videolooper.